meejah/magic-wormhole-protocols/dilated-file-transfer.md

 ## Version Negotiation

 There is an existing file-transfer protocol which does not use Dilation (called "classic" in this document).
-Clients supporting newer versions of file-transfer (i.e. the one in this document) SHOULD offer backwards compatibility.
+Clients supporting newer versions of file-transfer (i.e. the one in this document) SHOULD offer backwards compatibility where possible.

-In the mailbox protocol, applications can indicate version information.
+In the core mailbox protocol, applications can indicate version information, via `app_versions`.
-The existing file-transfer protocol doesn't use this so the version information is empty (indicating "classic").
+The existing file-transfer protocol doesn't use this feature so the version information is empty (indicating "classic").
 This new Dilated File Transfer protocol will include a dict like:

 ```json